 The severity of the 1969 flood accentuated the concerns about flooding that had been brought to attention by Commander Pursey in 1961.
 His suggestions were taken on board, as highlighted in the excerpt above.
 In addition, after the 1969 flood, the Yorkshire River Authority began discussing plans for the construction of a tidal barrier on the river Hull.
 It is this last flood event of the 1960s that led to the construction of one of today's most iconic Hull landmarks, the Hull Tidal Surge Barrier.
-The construction of the £3,500,00010 flood defence barrier was completed in 1980 and was supposed to "better protect homes and businesses across the city from flooding" (Hull Daily Mail 14 Apr 1980, p.10).
-The construction of the Hull Tidal Surge Barrier in this chapter.
+The construction of the £3,500,000 flood defence barrier was completed in 1980 and was supposed to "better protect homes and businesses across the city from flooding" (Hull Daily Mail 14 Apr 1980, p.10).
+The construction of the Hull Tidal Surge Barrier will be discussed in more detail later in this chapter.

-10 Roughly equivalent to £13,700,000 in 2017.
+&lt;sup>10 Roughly equivalent to £13,700,000 in 2017.
 Currency converted using the Currency Converter:1270-2017 available on The National Archives website.